Youngstown State University: Academics

 The Dana School of Music at Youngstown State University was deemed an "All-Steinway" school in 2004.
 The Dana School of Music is one of the oldest non-conservatory schools of music in the United States.
 The Williamson College of Business is accredited by the Association to Advance Collegiate Schools of Business (AACSB).

-In addition to traditional four year programs Youngstown State University also offers online degree programs and three-year degree pathways.
+In addition to traditional four-year programs, Youngstown State University also offers online degree programs and three-year degree pathways.
+Since 2004, YSU has participated in the Youngstown Early College program, through which students from the Youngstown City School District can take courses for college credit and earn an associate's degree while in high school.